 By Dongfeng Zhou, AP, DAOM

-In today’s contemporary world, parents instill in the girl child the virtue of getting married and having their own kids.
+In today’s contemporary world, parents instill in a young female the virtue of getting married and having their own kids.
 Just before adulthood happens, a little girl has baby dolls, helping her understand how important it is to have her kids.
 Aside from the home, it is noteworthy that religious organizations, peers, and the media paint various pictures to depict how crucial motherhood is.

-As a result, the girl child grows with enormous pressure of meeting a spouse and raising a family.
+As a result, young women grow with enormous pressure of meeting a spouse and raising a family.
 When she finally meets her Prince Charming, everyone expects them to start having kids.
 For a good number of them, having kids happens effortlessly.
 On the other hand, some struggle to have theirs because the couple is infertile – a challenge nobody saw coming.

 Infertility and Psychological Pains